 Avatar is a striking visual achievement, there’s no arguing that.
 Pandora is a breathtakingly realized setting, the CGI blends seamlessly with the live action, and there are skiffy eyeball kicks galore.
 (We saw the 3D version, and the film lends itself well to that medium, although I doubt the 2D version suffers in comparison.)
 The action sequences are gripping and well rendered.
 And the movie is generally well acted across the board, with Weaver standing out as the steely scientist.
 In addition, its strong environmental theme and anti-war messages, while a bit heavy-handed, are confidently realized.

 So, it’s definitely got a lot going for it, and I can see why it’s a crowd-pleaser…but I wasn’t entirely won over.
-I think my initial concern, that the story would suffer for the sheer visual feast of it all, was somewhat justified.
-The plot is totally pro forma, with all the requisite acts, turns and complications, and for all the graphical surprises, there isn’t a real story surprise to be had.
+My initial concern, that the story would suffer for the sheer visual feast of it all, is somewhat justified.
+The plot is totally pro forma, with all the requisite acts, turns, and complications, and for all the cinematic surprises, there isn’t a real story surprise to be had.
 In order to hit all its marks, from time to time the script kind of shoehorns in illogical character decisions to advance things in the needed directions.
 Why does Sully agree to help the military, and then act surprised when they use his information?
 What makes him so special that the Na’vi accept him over anybody else?
 The film tries to justify these turns, but mainly the answer is usually: because the plot needs this to happen.

 I also found the film frustrating as a work of science fiction.
 It works very hard to be believable SF in some ways (convincing tech, legitimate scientific concepts, even the detail of having the planet’s atmosphere be unbreathable by humans) but then undercuts that credibility with implausibilities (floating mountains, largely unconvincing physics, transmission-blocking energies that somehow don’t impact remote avatar control, etc.).
 The film falls in love a bit much with what it can accomplish technically, at the expense of plausibility.
 Had it been a straight-up science fantasy, I wouldn’t have been bothered, but it feels so much like hard SF at times that the more fantastical elements — and some of the spiritualism and “chosen one” plot mechanics, for that matter — all seem jarring.